-The first public consultation ran for 60 days from 8 October 2021 to 10 December 2021 and is now closed.
+The first public consultation ran for 60 days from 8 October 2021 to 10 December 2021, and the second round ran from 28 February 2022 to 29 April 2022.
 Thank you to everyone for their comments and participation in this consultation.
-Round 2 consultation will begin in early 2022 and we look forward to your ongoing participation.

 The COP standard is mandatory for all RJC members who handle diamonds, coloured gemstones, gold, silver and platinum group metals (PGM).
 The standard and the standard setting process is publicly available to provide guidance to interested parties who are non-RJC members.

 The RJC standard is applicable to all industry members spanning the global jewellery and watch supply chain from small to medium sized enterprises (SMEs) to large companies.

 The scope of the standards development are directed by the RJCs Theory of Change (ToC), also known as the Roadmap to 2030.
 The ToC defines what RJC as an organisation aspires to achieve with its members by 2030 through the implementation of the 2019 Code of Practices.

 In line with ISEAL standard setting code, both rounds of consultation will take 60 days.

 • Opens: Monday 28th February 2022